Bi-frequency illumination: a quantum-enhanced protocol: Abstract

 \section{Abstract}

-We propose a quantum-enhanced sensing protocol to measure the response of a target object to the frequency of a probe in a noisy and lossy scenario.
-In our protocol, a bi-frequency state illuminates a target embedded in a thermal bath, whose reflectivity $\eta(\omega)$ is frequency-dependent.
-After a lossy interaction with the object, we estimate the parameter $\lambda = \eta(\omega_2)-\eta(\omega_1)$ in the reflected beam, which captures information about the response of the object to different electromagnetic frequencies.
-Computing the quantum Fisher information $H$ relative to the parameter $\lambda$ in an assumed neighborhood of $\lambda \sim 0$ for a two-mode squeezed state ($H_Q$), and a coherent state ($H_C$), we show that a quantum enhancement in the estimation of $\lambda$ is obtained when $H_Q / H_C >1$.
-This quantum advantage grows with the mean reflectivity of the probed object, and is noise-resilient.
-We derive explicit formulas for the optimal observables, and propose a general experimental scheme based on elementary quantum optical transformations.
+We propose a quantum-enhanced, idler-free sensing protocol to measure the response of a target object to the frequency of a probe in a noisy and lossy scenario. {In our protocol, we consider a target with frequency-dependent reflectivity $\eta(\omega)$ embedded in a thermal bath.
+We aim at estimating the parameter $\lambda = \eta(\omega_2)-\eta(\omega_1)$, since it contains relevant information for different problems.
+For this, we employ as the resource a bi-frequency quantum state, since it is necessary to capture the relevant information about the parameter.} Computing the quantum Fisher information $H$ relative to the parameter $\lambda$ in an assumed neighborhood of $\lambda \sim 0$ for a two-mode squeezed state ($H_Q$), and a pair of coherent states ($H_C$), we show a quantum enhancement in the estimation of $\lambda$.
+This quantum enhancement grows with the mean reflectivity of the probed object, and is noise-resilient.
+We derive explicit formulas for the optimal observables, and propose an experimental scheme based on elementary quantum optical transformations.
 Furthermore, our work opens the way to applications in both radar and medical imaging, in particular in the microwave domain.